Designations Congruent with Things: Chapter 22

 “Yeah I know, I—”

 “No you do not know.
 You have no idea.
-I have been dealing with iterations of this for as long as I’ve known you, for my entire life in fact, and I’m tired of it.
-I’ve taken it from almost everyone I’ve ever known, including my own mother but I refuse to take it from you, Newton, I refuse.
-I can’t, I—“ he breaks off, entirely overwrought, hopelessly confused, not certain for a moment who he is, trying to sort through memories of feeling exactly, intolerably like this as a child before realizing, slowly, that the memories he’s sorting through aren’t his own.
+I’ve been dealing with iterations of this for as long as I’ve known you, for my entire life in fact, and I’m tired of it.
+I’ve taken it from everyone I’ve ever known, including my own mother but I refuse to take it from you, Newton, I refuse.
+I can’t, I—” he breaks off, overwrought, hopelessly confused, trying to sort through memories of feeling exactly, intolerably like this as a child before realizing—

 Newton is staring at him, stricken.